silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

 perform a dev/build.
 A new page type will be created called DynamicTemplatePage, which you can subclass for pages that require dynamic behaviour.

-# Dynamic Templates
+# Internal Representation of Dynamic Templates

 A template is a collection of files in a small directory structure.
-The template can be zipped at its source, and the ZIP file uploaded to the CMS.
-On upload to a configurable location within assets, the ZIP is automatically extracted, and becomes immediately available to apply to pages.

 The top level of a template folder will typically contain: